EmuKit/emukit/doc/emukit_structure.rst

 All ``Emukit`` loops need a probabilistic model of the underlying system.
 Emukit does not provide functionality to build models as there are already many good modelling frameworks available in python.
 Instead, we provide a way of interfacing third part modelling libraries with Emukit.
-We already provide a wrapper for using a mode created with ``GPy``.
+We already provide a wrapper for using a model created with ``GPy``.
 For instructions on how to include your own model please see :doc:`this notebook </notebooks/Emukit-custom-model>`.

 Different models and modelling frameworks will provide different functionality.